Cork Harvest

 Schilderen in Portugal * Carvalhal

-Twice a year- once in spring and once in autumn - Monte do Casarão organizes a painting week.
-The course is for beginners and advanced students.
-You can paint or sketch using any technique and any materials you like.s.
+Twice a year – once in spring and once in autumn – Monte do Casarão organises a painting week.
+The course is suitable for both beginners and advanced students.
+You can paint or draw using any technique and any materials you like.

 NEWSLETTER